 A Market has three trends

 Dow Theory stipulates that there are three important trends in a market.
-An uptrend is defined as successive higher lows followed by successive higher highs, while a downtrend is defined as successive lower lows followed by successive lower highs.
+An uptrend is defined as successive higher lows followed by successive higher highs.
+While a downtrend is successive lower lows followed by successive lower highs.

 - Primary trend.